What To Know About Misdiagnosing ADHD In Children

 Today, Attention Deficit Hyperactivity Disorder (ADHD) has become a common diagnosis in children and adolescents.
 Roughly 7% of American children between the ages of 7 and 13 are diagnosed with ADHD.
-This phenomenon has been on the rise since the early 1990s when Ritalin became the wonder drug for helping parents and teachers control the behaviors of children with what was considered extreme hyperactivity and difficulty concentrating(Visser & Jehan, 2009).
-Persons with Attention Deficit Disorder (ADD) do not automatically meet the diagnostic criteria for ADHD.
+This phenomenon has been on the rise since the early 1990s, when the first drug was discovered to help parents and teachers control the behaviors of children with what was considered extreme hyperactivity and difficulty concentrating.
+Individuals with Attention Deficit Disorder (ADD) do not automatically meet the diagnostic criteria for ADHD.

-According to Döpfner, Breuer, Wille, Erhart, & Ravens-sieberer(2008), many children and teens are misdiagnosed with the H-factor, when they do not meet that criteria.
-According to the diagnostic criteria from DSM-5, children and teens must exhibit not only a deficit in the area of attention, but also must display symptoms of impulsivity, hyperkinetic activity, and blurt-out thoughts to receive a diagnosis of ADHD, as opposed to ADD.
+According to studies, many children and teens are misdiagnosed with the H-factor (hyperactivity) when they don't actually meet that criterion.
+According to the diagnostic criteria from DSM-5, children and teens must exhibit a deficit in the area of attention and display symptoms of impulsivity, hyperkinetic activity, and blurt-out thoughts to receive a diagnosis of ADHD, as opposed to ADD.

-The qualifiers most doctors seem to miss, or gloss over, are the words persistent and increasing when it comes to the diagnostic criteria.
-Some researchers are concerned that evaluators are placing too much stock in self-reports of children and teens (Hurtig et al., 2007), or what teachers (Elik, Corkum, Blotnicky-Gallant, & McGonnell, 2015) have to say.
-Without following the DSM-VTM criteria, these children and teens are labeled with ADHD, and this can be stigmatizing for them and their families.
+The qualifiers most doctors seem to miss or gloss over are the words persistent and increasing when it comes to the diagnostic criteria.
+Some researchers are concerned that evaluators are placing too much stock in parent observation or what teachers have to say.
+Without following the DSM-5 criteria, these children and teens are labeled with ADHD, which can have negative consequences for them and their families.
 This emphasizes the importance of understanding, developing shared understanding among professionals, and ensuring that the education system, educators, and services provided to diagnosed children are appropriate and sensitive to the potential risk of stigma associated with labeling children with ADHD.

 Why So Many Get It Wrong

-Children are active, and some may seem hyperactive.
-However, hyperactivity coming from a teacher’s or a parent’s point of view is largely subjective.
-Children are expected to sit for extended periods of the day in school; for a child who likes to play, this just may seem unreasonable.
+Children are typically quite active, and some may seem hyperactive.
+However, a child's hyperactivity coming from a teacher’s or a parent’s point of view may be subjective.
+Children are expected to sit for extended periods of the day in schools.
+For a child who likes to play, this may seem unreasonable.
 Depending upon how structured the home is, this may be the only time the child is expected to sit still.
-Children are supposed to be active.
-They should play, they should run around, and yes, they should show a variety of interests in the world around them.
-If a child is bored or has been kept inactive for long periods, he or she is bound to feel as if bursting from the seams.
-Adults should not be so quick to call active - hyper, based on their preference for a child.

 - What am I doing to engage this child mentally?